 Vinegar to Kill Mosquito Larvae

 Apple cider vinegar emits an odor that may repel mosquitoes.
 You can try using it in a spray bottle or poured straight into a puddle or a container of standing water.
 Don't use it in a koi pond or other water feature with fish.
 It can have an adverse effect on the health of the fish.
+And remember that your backyard birds drink from and bathe in small puddles of water, so using vinegar is not ecologically responsible way to combat mosquito larvae.

 Bleach to Kill Mosquito Larvae